 Poorly maintained ski equipment can make skiing less enjoyable -- maybe even dangerous.
 You can maintain skis and ski poles in peak condition by making repairs yourself.
 Find out how to sharpen your skis how to fix breaks and bends in ski poles and m

-Luge is one of the most dangerous sports in the Olympic games and the athletes who race down the icy high-banked track at up to 90 mph (140 km/h) are a special breed.
-In this article we'll learn all about Olympic luge and find out what it takes to finish first.
+Luge is one of the most dangerous sports in the Olympic games and the athletes who race down the icy high-banked track at up to 90 mph (140 kph) are a special breed.